Nicov

 Nicov (Nitzau) is a municipality and village in Prachatice District in the South Bohemian Region of the Czech Republic.
 It has about 90 inhabitants.

 Nicov lies approximately 31 km north-west of Prachatice, 65 km west of České Budějovice, and 123 km south-west of Prague.

-Administrative parts
+Administrative division

-Villages and hamlets of Popelná, Řetenice and Studenec are administrative parts of Nicov.
+Nicov consists of four municipal parts (in brackets population according to the 2021 census):